La toponymie khmère / Khmer Toponymy

 (Photo: Inscription within Angkor Wat)

-Tags: toponymy, linguistics, Old Khmer, sanskrit, epigraphy, Bayon
+Tags: toponymy, linguistics, Old Khmer, Sanskrit, epigraphy, Bayon

 About the Author